 • Travel expenses

 Each application will be given thorough consideration by the Akron Advisory Board.
-Grant recipients will be required to sign a Grant Recipient Agreement as well as provide a final report detailing accomplishments and expenditure of the grant funds.
+Grant recipients will be required to provide a final report detailing accomplishments and expenditure of the grant funds.